janzheng/groq-agno-template/README.md

 "how is the market doing today?"
 "tell me about nvidia's recent performance"
 "what's the best performing tech stock?"

+# NEW: Web search capabilities with compound-beta
+"what's zuckerberg doing with ai recently?"
+"search for tesla's latest innovations"
+"recent ai developments at microsoft"
+"find information about nvidia's partnerships"
+"what's happening with openai lately?"
 ```

 ### Menu-Driven Interface